 There is a long list of benefits of living in an apartment versus owning your own home.
 Some include:

 The financial aspect of renting is a benefit of apartment living.
 Generally, rent is much cheaper than paying a mortgage.
-Not only do you have lower monthly payments, but other things like utilities and upkeep are much lower as well since you are living in a smaller space and much of the responsibility is the owner’s.
+Not only do you have lower monthly payments, but other expenses such as utilities and upkeep are much lower as well because you are living in a smaller space and the owner takes much of the responsibility.

 You no longer have to worry when your air-conditioner breaks down, your toilet backs up, or your dishwasher breaks.
 These repairs are already made (and paid for) by the complex owner or landlord.